 8 ways to improve your mental health

-Small steps can go a long way in keeping you mentally well.
-Here are a few things you can do to take care of yourself.
+Small steps can go a long way in maintaining your mental wellbeing.
+Here are a few you can take

 At any given time, over two million Australians have anxiety and more than one million live with depression – these are very common conditions.
 Unfortunately, more than half of those experiencing a mental health condition don’t seek help.
 A high proportion of people who take their lives have untreated depression and in Australia more than 2000 people die by suicide every year.
 This is far too many.